 WIOA Planning Region 9 is a relatively large geographic area of approximately 3,400 square miles.
-The most recent Census estimate puts the region's population at nearly one million, 862,162, about 8.6 percent of the state's population.
-WIOA Planning Region 9 is also home to 7.5 percent of the state's business establishments and 9.0 percent of the state's employed population.
-The region has a greater population density than the state with an average of 250 individuals per square mile, compared to the state average of 171 individuals per square mile.
+The most recent Census estimate puts the region's population at 871,659, about 8.6 percent of the state's population.
+WIOA Planning Region 9 is also home to 8.2 percent of the state's business establishments and 7.5 percent of the state's employed population.
+The region has a greater population density than the state with an average of 250 individuals per square mile, compared to the state average of 175 individuals per square mile.

 Most workers in the region commute to at least some degree.
-58.3 percent of workers travel more than ten miles to their jobs each direction and 31.6 percent travel more than 25 miles each direction, according to data from the LODES survey and Census OnTheMap.
-This can be exacerbated because parts of the region are heavily concentrated and well connected by highways, but not all.
-Much of Hillsdale County, for example, is not well connected by major highways.
+59.3 percent of workers travel more than ten miles to their jobs each direction and 31.7 percent travel more than 25 miles each direction, according to data from the LODES survey and Census OnTheMap.
+This can be exacerbated because parts of the region are heavily concentrated and well connected by highways, but much of Hillsdale County, for example, is devoid of major highways.
 Population density in the region ranges from 488 individuals per square mile in Washtenaw down to 78 per square mile in Hillsdale.
 For workers without regular access to a vehicle, traveling to work may be difficult as the region lacks a comprehensive transit system.
-Jobs available for individuals with lower than average education are located far from where many individuals live.
-According to OnTheMap data, 31.6 percent of residents in WIOA Planning Region 9 commute outside of the region for their primary job, and 12.3 percent commute more than 50 miles each direction for work.
+Jobs available for individuals with lower-than-average education are located far from where many individuals live.
+According to OnTheMap data, 31.7 percent of residents in WIOA Planning Region 9 commute outside of the region for their primary job, and 12.1 percent commute more than 50 miles each direction for work.